Skip to main content

 • Increase efficiency gains in livestock fertility

-• Where possible cover and aerate slurry and manure while stored
+• Where possible cover and aerate slurry and manure during storage

 • Consider on-farm anaerobic digestion of manures and slurries from all livestock